MUCollective/mucollective.github.io/README.md

 ## How to update (for everyone)

+You should find the information you need to prepare from this page and send them to the master person in the Slack channel #logo-and-website.
+The 2022-23 master is __Lily Ge__; __Hyeok Kim__  and __Fumeng Yang__ also have knowledge about this if you have any questions.

+## How to update (for the master person)

 Basically, we keep everything (images, pdf, metadata, etc.) on Github.
-If you are not a master person, you should not need a local setup.
+If you are not a developer, you should not need a local setup.
 The 2022-23 master is __Lily Ge__; __Hyeok Kim__  and __Fumeng Yang__ also have knowledge about this if you have any questions.

 In sum, you only need to touch `_data`, `_posts`, and `assets`. __Hyeok: "If you are touching anything else, it means you are doing something wrong."__